jhess/Text-Translation-and-Sentiment-Analysis-using-BERT-Training-and-Optimization/README.md

 ## Running and Troubleshooting

 You may get this error below when running trainer.Train(): <br />
-`ImportError: Using the Trainer with PyTorch requires accelerate>=0.21.0: Please run pip install transformers[torch] or pip install accelerate -U`
+`ImportError: Using the Trainer with PyTorch requires accelerate>=0.21.0: Please run pip install transformers[torch] or pip install accelerate -U` <br />
 It is not clear what fixes this.
 Installing accelerate separately and closing/reopening VS code may solve the issue.

 For the Hugging Face transformer model to return a loss, it should be passed labels (i.e. the ground truth targets), besides the inputs (input_ids and attention_mask).
 If not, a ValueError will be [returned](https://discuss.huggingface.co/t/the-model-did-not-return-a-loss-from-the-inputs-only-the-following-keys-logits-for-reference-the-inputs-it-received-are-input-values/25420/15) when calling `trainer.train()` that says: